andrey-mokhov/graphql-php/docs/en/spiral/abstract-union-type.md

             <p>
                 Iterable structure (<code>array</code> or <code>\Traversable</code>)
-                (an empty structure is not allowed) containing a list of object type names, components of the combined type.
+                (an empty structure is not allowed) containing a list of object type names, components of the union type.
             </p>
             <p>
                 Valid elements of an iterable structure are short names
-                <a href="object-type.md">GraphQL object types</a> or php class names,
+                <a href="object-type.md">GraphQL ObjectTypes</a> or php class names,
-                implementing the corresponding GraphQL object type.
+                implementing the corresponding GraphQL ObjectType.
             </p>
         </td>
     </tr>
 </table>

-A class defining a generic GraphQL type can implement the `ResolveTypeAwareInterface` interface (see example above).
+A class defining a UnionType GraphQL can implement the `ResolveTypeAwareInterface` interface (see example above).

 The `ResolveTypeAwareInterface` interface requires the following method to be implemented: